A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Main results

-Theorem \ref{su2N-unchanged} provides a way to construct the generating set for the full $\mathfrak{su}(2^N)$ using $\mathcal{B}_{II}'$ in Eq.(\ref{b2}) instead of $\mathcal{B}_I'$ in Eq.(\ref{b1}).
-The formal proof can be found in Appendix \ref{proof-of-invariance}.
-In quantum circuit optimization, prioritizing nearest-neighbor interactions in $\mathcal{B}_{II}'$ is a decisive factor for hardware efficiency \cite{linke2017experimental}.
-Because many quantum hardware platforms only permits direct operations between adjacent qubits, a circuit that demands non-adjacent interactions forces the compiler to insert chains of SWAP gates to move information around, increasing circuit depth and error rates \cite{zulehner2018efficient}.
+Theorem~\ref{su2N-unchanged} provides a way to construct the generating set for the full \(\mathfrak{su}(2^N)\) using \(\mathcal{B}_{II}'\) in Eq.~\eqref{b2} instead of \(\mathcal{B}_I'\) in Eq.~\eqref{b1}.
+The formal proof can be found in Appendix~\ref{proof-of-invariance-thm}.
+In quantum circuit optimization, nearest-neighbor interactions in \(\mathcal{B}_{II}'\) are motivated by the connectivity constraints of many quantum hardware platforms \cite{linke2017experimental}.
+Since many platforms only permit direct operations between adjacent qubits, circuits with non-adjacent interactions may require SWAP insertions or additional gate decompositions, which can increase circuit depth and error rates \cite{zulehner2018efficient}.
+The actual compilation cost depends on the hardware connectivity graph, native gate set, and compiler strategy.